To View Bad Rep(utation), Virtual Experience Click Link Below:

 My work as an artist becomes so much more richer than the well composed photograph or the beautifully hand dyed fiber installation.
 My performances are more than just a spectacle.
 My work/s are offerings and thanksgivings for what I have overcome.
 I will cry if my heart needs to and not apologize for the discomfort that it brings to others.
 I will wear my loose frizzy hair as an expression of freedom-when I feel the need to remind myself and the world who I am.

 About Cuentos Retablados project

 In sharing these experiences with fellow artist Carolina Cueva, who is of a Peruvian indigenous descent, it occurred to us to create narrative works that shared our similar, yet individual experiences together.
-As south and central americans we look to find commonalities and beautiful differences between our cultures and how it manifests from within us, to the work itself.
+As south and central Americans we look to find commonalities and beautiful differences between our cultures, and how it manifests from within us, to the work itself.
 This is how the Cuentos Retablados project came about.
-We process our uncertainties through dialog.
+We process our uncertainties through dialogue.
 We take folktales and our grandmother’s stories and refashion them to consolidate our ancestral and modern identities.
-We are creating present-day narratives for the new generation/s hoping that in the process of making fresh connections, old ones can be revitalised, helping to regenerate what dried out to the little bit of land; the clay from which we were fashioned.
+We are creating present-day narratives for the new generation/s hoping that in the process of making fresh connections, old ones can be revitalized, helping to regenerate what dried out to the little bit of land; the clay from which we were fashioned.
 In doing so, we look to envision the future of a mixed, modern, indigenous, immigrant identity.